Barriers to pro-environmental behaviour: Discredence

 Discredence barriers generally involve disbelief in environmental issues and/or distrust in government officials and scientists.
 Complete denial of climate change and other environmental issues is becoming less prominent, but it continues to persist.
 Skepticism is still apparent in countries where there are efforts to shape public opinion through mediums such as conservative think tanks and media outlets.
 Moreover, mass media is the primary source of information on climate change in many countries, therefore depending on the individual, they will either trust or ignore the information they receive which will vary from one media outlet to the next based on different views.

 Distrust in government has become a prevalent issue recently.
 In the United States for example, Americans have been polled every year about their confidence in their country's institutions (e.g. the Supreme Court, Congress, the Presidency, and the health-care establishment), and there has been a reported collapse in trust over time (12% in 2017).
-From an environmental standpoint, the Trump administration has significantly diminished regulations that were put in place by the former administration to meet environmental standards.
+From an environmental standpoint, the first Trump administration has significantly diminished regulations that were put in place by the former administration to meet environmental standards.
 Examples of policy changes include pulling out of the Paris Agreement, loosening regulations on toxic air pollution, and issuing an executive order that called for a 30% increase in logging on public lands.
 There is a 97% scientific consensus on anthropogenic climate change, yet there is still not enough being done to meet global temperature targets of staying below a 1.5 degrees Celsius increase (see Paris Agreement).